Topics Map > CATL > Canvas

 The Course Navigation Menu appears when you have entered into a course.
 It links to all of your course specific features and appears on the left-hand side next to the Global Menu.

 The Syllabus feature in canvas has two parts.
 The first part of the syllabus is a description which allows you to add text and link files, images, and other course content.
-The second half is an automatically generated table of items based on Assignments and Events created within a course.
+The second half is an automatically generated table of items based on Assignments and Events created within a course, which you can toggle on/off.
 The syllabus page allows students to see their assignments and activities in chronological order.
 It also updates with any changes you make.

 - Once in a course, in the Course Navigation Menu, click the Syllabus link.